Satake's good basic invariants for finite complex reflection groups: Exceptional groups of rank

 \item For $G_{22}=\langle r,r',r''\rangle $, the degrees are $d_1=20,d_2=12$.

 \end{itemize}

-\begin{remark} Although the non-duality groups $G_{12},G_{13},G_{22}$ do not admit natural Saito structutre, one can formally define $\mathcal{G}^1,\mathcal{G}^2$ and $C_1,C_2$ by \eqref{eq:pvf} and by the relation stated in Corollary \ref{vector-potential}.
+\begin{remark} Although the non-duality groups $G_{12},G_{13},G_{22}$ do not admit natural Saito structure, one can formally define $\mathcal{G}^1,\mathcal{G}^2$ and $C_1,C_2$ by \eqref{eq:pvf} and by the relation stated in Corollary \ref{vector-potential}.
 Then for any of these groups, we have

 These together with $\Gamma_1=\Gamma_2=O_2$ give a trivial Saito structure. \end{remark}